Finding Pho and Ramen Noodles in Stockholm

-Alaine Handa shares her favourite places to sample oodles of ramen noodles in Stockholm.
+Alaine Handa shares her favourite places to sample Pho and oodles of ramen noodles in Stockholm.

 Nothing is better than a bowl of steaming hot noodle soup on a rainy day.
 Not to mention during months of winter darkness or hangover days.
 A bone broth soup with meat, vegetables, protein, and noodles are my go-to meal for a perk me up.

 Where does one go in Stockholm to get a heaping bowl of noodles?

 The global rise of the ramen trend has certainly arrived in Stockholm!
 I am not talking about the instant ramen kind you can get at your neighborhood ICA either.
 These ramen spots start with meat, vegetables, and most importantly, bones.

 Vegetarian and vegan options are also available in some of these spots and utilize the umami flavorings of mushrooms and root vegetables to make their broths.